donmccurdy/glTF-Report-Feedback/README.md

 Issues, feedback, and feature requests for the https://gltf.report website.

+## FAQ

+> Which glTF extensions are supported?

+The website can open, edit, and export all [extensions supported by glTF-Transform](https://gltf-transform.donmccurdy.com/extensions.html).
+Some of these extensions will not be shown in the 3D viewport, however, based on [current three.js limitations](https://threejs.org/docs/#examples/en/loaders/GLTFLoader).

+> Does glTF Report upload or save my models somewhere?

+No. glTF/GLB files opened on the website are not uploaded to a server, and remain on your computer while viewing and editing.
+The website may collect anonymized analytics (e.g. which glTF extensions are most common?) to improve the glTF ecosystem.

 ## Source Code

 While the source code for the website is not currently open source, its more interesting components already are: